JoshKoiro/code-context-yeeter/README.md

 - CSS: For the "it ain't much but it's honest work" folk
 - And many more...

-Unknown files get the `### NEW FILE: path ###` treatment (we don't discriminate)
+Files we don’t recognize get slapped with the `### NEW FILE: path ###` tag like a lost puppy.
+But hey, if you wanna flex your MVP status, just open a PR and add to the comment formats supported.

 ## Contributing 🤝

 PRs are welcome!
 Remember:

-- Reject complexity, embrace yeet
-- If it works, it works
+- Reject complexity, the code doesn't care about your life story, just say what you did, what it should do, and yeet.
 - Comments are for the weak (jk please comment your code)

-[TODO: Insert "It ain't much but it's honest work" farmer meme]

 ## License 📜

 MIT License - Because sharing is caring, and we're not monsters.

-## Why the name? 🤔

-Because sometimes you just need to yeet your code into that context window!
-And by sometimes, we mean all the times.

-Remember: When in doubt, yeet it out! 🚀

-[TODO: Insert "Always has been" astronaut meme about yeeting code]